wtsi-hgi/imirror/README.md

 The upload jobs will then log to `copy.XXXX.log` and `done.XXXX.log`, where `XXXX` is the index of the distributed job.
-The `copy.XXXX.log` is the overall log for the job, whereas `done.XXXX.log` will be an incremental retelling of the respective manifest file.
+The `copy.XXXX.log` is the overall log for the job, whereas `done.XXXX.log` will be an incremental retelling of the respective manifest file, with additional metadata for reporting purposes.

 When the `--resume` option is correctly used, the state of the aborted upload will be archived alongside its progress report.
 The latter will